Burmese–Siamese War (1765–1767): Impact on geopolitics

 By the early 19th century, Siam, under the Rattanakosin dynasty, was one of three main powers in mainland Southeast Asia, along with Burma and Vietnam, and had the second largest empire in all of Southeast Asia after the Konbaung dynasty.
-After the First Anglo-Burmese War of 1824–1826 removed the Burmese threat to Siam, the Siamese empire expanded eastwards, mass repopulating the Isan Plateau with Lao captives and annexing western Cambodia, culminating with Vietnamese recognition of the Siamese puppet King of Cambodia in 1846, at the onset of British and French colonial involvement in Southeast Asia ending the 80-year period of Siamese imperial expansion (1770-1850), as well as increasing manpower problems due to Siamese fleeing to the rice frontier with the introduction of market capitalism into the region by China and later Europe in the 18th and 19th centuries.
+After the First Anglo-Burmese War of 1824–1826 removed the Burmese threat to Siam, the Siamese empire expanded eastwards, vassalizing a new ring of minor kingdoms up to the Vietnamese border and acquiring manpower from farfetched outlying regions to replenish the depleted Siamese population until the onset of British and French colonialism in Mainland Southeast Asia in the late 19th and early 20th centuries.